Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Results and Analyses

 \subsection{Concluding Remarks and Guidelines}

-We analyze the performance of each \sdm in terms of detection accuracy (\map), prediction uncertainty (\uqms), and adversarial robustness (\rsmap and \rsuqm).
+We analyze the performance of each \sdm regarding detection accuracy (\map), prediction uncertainty (\uqms), and adversarial robustness (\rsmap and \rsuqm).
 Based on the results, we observe that different \sdm{s} perform differently regarding different metrics.
 In practice, considering different purposes and applications, selecting the appropriate \sdm based on specific performance requirements is crucial.
 Therefore, we provide guidelines for selecting \sdm{s} from various perspectives in Figure~\ref{fig:guideline}.
 Regarding detection accuracy, i.e., \map, \fasterrcnnv is recommended as it achieves the overall best performance.
-As for \uqms{s}, for both label classification and bounding box regression tasks, we recommend \retinanetv because it shows lower uncertainty in terms of both types of uncertainty metrics.
-When it comes to the robustness of \sdm{s}, \fasterrcnnv shows the overall highest robustness in terms of detection accuracy, i.e., \rsmap, and therefore recommended as the best \sdm, while when considering robustness regarding uncertainty, \retinanetv is recommended as the best \sdm.
+As for \uqms{s}, for both label classification and bounding box regression tasks, we recommend \retinanetv as it shows lower uncertainty in terms of both types of uncertainty metrics.
+For the robustness of \sdm{s}, \fasterrcnnv shows the overall highest robustness regarding detection accuracy, i.e., \rsmap, and is recommended as the best \sdm.
+When considering robustness regarding uncertainty, \retinanetv is recommended as the best \sdm.
+Based on the guidelines, adaptive software integrated within the robot to select \sdm{s} would significantly enhance the robot's decision-making capabilities, particularly in dynamic and uncertain environments.
+Such software can automatically select the most appropriate \sdm{s} by considering various metrics.